CanciuCostin/android-spyware/README.md

 The files directory will be created.
 It will contain the payloads and the actions outputs.

 ### Usage
-1. Ensure USB Debugging is enabled on your Android device
+1. Ensure USB Debugging is enabled on your Android device [tutorial HERE](https://www.embarcadero.com/starthere/xe5/mobdevsetup/android/en/enabling_usb_debugging_on_an_android_device.html)
-2. [Optional] Plug-in your Android device to the laptop via USB - Otherwise you won't be able to use ADB functions and you will have to install the malware manually
+2. Optional: Plug-in your Android device to the laptop via USB - Otherwise you won't be able to use ADB functions and you will have to install the malware manually
 3. Open the rails app in the browser: http://localhost/admin and login.
 Default credentials:

 User: **admin@example.com**

 Password: **password**

 4. Generate APK
 * Check your machine IP address on LAN.
 For windows you can use
 ```